moirai2/moirai2/README.md

 ### Daemon
 >perl moirai2.pl daemon
 Moirai2 can run in daemon mode where program checks for jobs in background and process when found.
 Jobs can be assigned in two mode:
-- crontab  moirai2 checks for updates in triple database and process jobs when applicable changes are found.
+- crontab  moirai2 checks for updates in DAG database and process jobs when applicable changes are found.
 This is used for an automation of data production.
 - submit  moirai2 checks for a text file under .moirai2/ctrl/submit directory.
 A text file contains which command json to use and its parameters.
 This is a gateway for a web interface.

 #### crontab